Skip to main content

 Liability of the Property Owner

-Many states follow the rule of comparative negligence in slip and fall accidents.
-The theory of comparative negligence holds that if a person contributes to the accident, his or her award for injuries and other damages will be proportionally lessened by the amount that he or she was at fault.
-For example, if a person was texting instead of paying attention to a warning sign, he or she will probably be found to have been comparatively negligent.
+Many states follow the rule of comparative negligence in slip-and-fall accidents.
+The theory of comparative negligence holds that an injured person might contribute to the accident.
+In that case, their award for injuries and other damages will be proportionally lessened by the amount they were at fault.
+For example, if a person is texting instead of paying attention to a warning sign, they may be comparatively negligent.
 The degree to which a person is comparatively negligent is determined by a jury or judge.

 Hiring a Personal Injury Lawyer